antstackio/shelbysam/README.md

 Flags

---slid : The source logical id of the resource from `shelbysam_template_file`
+--slid, -s : The source logical id of the resource from `shelbysam_template_file`

---dlid : The destination logical if of the resource to be created in `shelbysam_template_file`
+--dlid, -d : The destination logical if of the resource to be created in `shelbysam_template_file`

-- Note : Available only for direct file references
+--group, -g : If specified, ShelbySAM will clone all the resources in the group

 ## Remove using ShelbySAM